smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 --------------------------------------------------------------
 #### ON EXISTS

-Normally we use the EXISTS operator with the WHERE clause to create a correlated subquery.
+Normally we use the `EXISTS` operator with the `WHERE` clause to create a correlated subquery.

-The query acts the same as the INNER JOIN and only returns records from TableA.
+The query acts the same as the `INNER JOIN` and only returns records from `TableA`.

 ```sql
 SELECT  *